Aaron Schroeder

 Aaron Harold Schroeder (September 7, 1926 – December 2, 2009) was an American songwriter and music publisher.

-Early years
+Biography

 Born in Brooklyn, Schroeder graduated from the school now known as the Fiorello H. LaGuardia High School of Music & Art and Performing Arts in New York City.

 Songwriter

 Having become an ASCAP member in 1948, Schroeder had his first success with "At a Sidewalk Penny Arcade", one of the songs to introduce Rosemary Clooney as a solo recording artist.
-He proceeded to write more than 1500 songs seeking the varied talent of many collaborators.
+He proceeded to write more than 1,500 songs seeking the varied talent of many collaborators.
 His chart record in the United Kingdom, as a writer, is 27 hits, 3 number ones, 9 top tens and 225 weeks on the chart.

 He wrote seventeen songs for Elvis Presley including five that reached number one: